00200200/00200200/README.md

 - 📫 How to reach me **mchfrg@gmail.com**

-- ⚡ Fun fact **I am a student of a printing technical college, my passion is programming, in my spare time I like to go to crossfit training**
+- ⚡ Fun fact **I am a former student of a printing technical college,in 2022 I will be studying computer science, my passion is programming.**